Worrying About Results for the First Time

 This time, I was worried because, for the first time, I actually feel like me on a drug.
 I don’t have to bully myself through each day.
 I don’t worry about bedtime and getting at least 10 hours of sleep.
 I have learned over the last 7 weeks that I do need more sleep than I am getting each night, but, I can cope.
 I can survive the day.
 And this is something that I didn’t want to lose.

 Because I have felt so good, I was convinced that the new drug wasn’t working.
 That my leukemic rate had shot up and I would either need to take a much larger dose that might annihilate me and my energy levels or have to come off it and go back on an old one.
 This was a horrible place to be.
 Not somewhere I wanted to go.
 Not somewhere I felt comfortable.
-So, I waited for my results for 2 weeks, nervous about the outcome, praying that it would be ok.
+So, I waited for my results for 2 weeks, nervous about the outcome, and praying that it would be ok.

 The test result waiting game